tanoManzo/notes/personal/Get Started.md

 This is my first notes.
+Let's go!